localstack/docs/content/en/localstack/usage-tracking.md

 }
 ```

-For the Community version, we only track service, operation, status code, and how often the combination of those occurred.
+For the community version, we only track service, operation, status code, and how often the combination of those occured.

 ### CLI invocations